rhysseddon/Flags-Quiz-MS2-Project-/README.md

 The page will consist of:
 - A header which will include a reset button, game title and scores.
 - A pop up modal at the start and end of the game.
-- A central container which will display the flags.
+- A central container which will display the flags and "correct"/"incorrect messages.
 - 4 buttons below the container for the user to click input the answers.
 - A footer which will display the developer information.